Report: Mainstream Media Undermined Jeremy Corbyn

 Study reveals Labour Leader was never given fair coverage despite his policies being popular by the British public.

 Since Jeremy Corbyn won the leadership contest in September 2015 there was a concerted effort by the three corporations who owned 80% of the British media to scorn, ridicule, fear monger, and tarnish his public image.
 While there were other factors like the Blairites of the Labour Party working to undermine Corbyn’s leadership, there were other factors as well.
-How could a politician who’s policies were very popular among the British public go from friend to foe so quickly?
+How could a politician with policies were very popular among the British public go from friend to foe so quickly?
 Was there bias against Labour Leader Jeremy Corbyn leading up to the General Elections of 2017 and 2019?
 Since I have a background in data analysis I decided to find out.

 Based on my previous article about media bias against Presidential Candidate Bernie Sanders in the United States, I used the same methodology for this study.
 An In These Times study of media bias against individual candidates with positive versus negative mentions was used and a separate study which showed 70% of Facebook users read just the headlines.
 Another source I used was from the London Bourough University which analyzed three weeks of media coverage of the Conservative and Labour Parties in November 2019 and weighted positive and negative mentions based on circulation.